Signature of glassy dynamics in dynamic modes decompositions: DMD and Koopman analysis

 \subsection{Well-definedness for Kuramoto systems and basic property}

-We closely look at the well-definedness of the Koopman operator for the Kuramoto system as a composition operator.
-As before, we fix a positive constant $dt>0$. \begin{lemma}[{\cite[Theorem 2.11]{Singh93} } ] Let $(X,\mathcal{A},m)$ be a $\sigma$-finite measure space and let $T:X\to T$ be a measurable transformation.
-Then $T$ induces a composition operator $U_T$ on ${\rm L}^p$ ($1\leq p < \infty$) if and only if there exists a constant $C >0$ such that
+We closely look at the definition of the Koopman operator for the Kuramoto system as a composition operator.
+As before, we fix a positive constant $dt>0$. \begin{lemma}[{\cite[Theorem 2.11]{Singh93} } ] Let $(X,\mathcal{A},m)$ be a $\sigma$-finite measure space and let $T:X\to X$ be a measurable transformation.
+Then $T$ induces a bounded linear composition operator $U_T$ on ${\rm L}^2$ if and only if there exists a constant $C >0$ such that